Cory Doctorow: Life and career

 In 2009, Doctorow became the first Independent Studies Scholar in Virtual Residence at the University of Waterloo in Ontario.
-He was a student in the program during 1993–94, but left without completing a thesis.
-Doctorow is also a Visiting Professor at the Open University in the United Kingdom.
+He had been a student in the program during 1993–94, but had left without completing a thesis.
+Doctorow was also a visiting professor at the Open University in the United Kingdom from September 2009 to August 2010.
 In 2012 he was awarded an honorary doctorate from The Open University.

 Doctorow married Alice Taylor in October 2008; they have a daughter named Poesy Emmeline Fibonacci Nautilus Taylor Doctorow, who was born in 2008.
 Doctorow became a British citizen by naturalisation on 12 August 2011.

 In 2015, Doctorow decided to leave London and move to Los Angeles, expressing disappointment at London's "death" after Britain's choice of Conservative government; he stated at the time, "London is a city whose two priorities are being a playground for corrupt global elites who turn neighbourhoods into soulless collections of empty safe-deposit boxes in the sky, and encouraging the feckless criminality of the finance industry.
 These two facts are not unrelated."
 He rejoined the EFF in January 2015 to campaign for the eradication of digital rights management (DRM).

 Doctorow left Boing Boing in January 2020, and soon started a solo blogging project titled Pluralistic.
 The circumstances surrounding Doctorow's exit from the website were unclear at the time, although Doctorow acknowledged that he remained a co-owner of Boing Boing.
 Given the end of the 19-year association between Doctorow and Boing Boing, MetaFilter described this news as "the equivalent of the Beatles breaking up" for the blog world.
 Doctorow's exit was not acknowledged by Boing Boing, with his name being quietly removed from the list of editors on 29 January 2020.

 Other work, activism, and fellowships

-Doctorow served as Canadian Regional Director of the Science Fiction and Fantasy Writers of America in 1999.
+Doctorow served as Canadian Regional Director of the Science Fiction and Fantasy Writers of America in 2000.

 In 2007, together with Austrian art group monochrom, he initiated the Instant Blitz Copy Fight project, which asks people from all over the world to take flash pictures of copyright warnings in movie theaters.

-On October 31, 2005, Doctorow was involved in a controversy concerning digital rights management with Sony-BMG, as told in Wikinomics.
+On 31 October 2005, Doctorow was involved in a controversy concerning digital rights management with Sony-BMG, as told in Wikinomics, a book by Don Tapscott and Anthony D. Williams.

 As a user of the Tor anonymity network for more than a decade during his global travels, Doctorow publicly supports the network; furthermore, Boing Boing operates a "high speed, high-quality exit node."

 Doctorow was the keynote speaker at the July 2016 Hackers on Planet Earth conference.
+He also presented on enshittification at the 2024 conference, HOPE XV.

+Doctorow was appointed as an A.D.
+White Professor-at-large at Cornell University from 2024–2030.

+He is a member of the Democratic Socialists of America.